univention/provisioning-api/docs/prefill.rst

 it can request to be informed about the current state of objects in the LDAP.

-This is accomplished by setting `"fill_queue": true` in the subscription request.
+This is accomplished by setting `"request_prefill": true` in the subscription request.

 Requirements